pulumi/pulumi-hugo/themes/default/content/resources/_index.md

 ---
-title: Resources
+title: Events & Workshops
 meta_desc: |
-    Resources about modern cloud native topics to connect, collaborate, and learn new techniques and best practices.
+    Information about past and upcoming events and workshops.
+You can register for upcoming sessions or view previously recorded content.

 aliases:
   - /webinar